nus-cs2103-AY2122S2/ip/docs/README.md

 Deletes the task from the current list of tasks that Cleese is tracking

+Check and obtain the taskNumber of the chosen task with `list`

 Example of usage: `delete [taskNumber]`

 ### `todo` - Creates a ToDo task for Cleese to track

 ToDo tasks can be marked and unmarked.

+ToDo tasks do not have any date or time.

 Example of usage: `todo [task description]`

 ### `deadline` - Creates a Deadline task for Cleese to track

 Deadline tasks can be marked and unmarked.
-They also have a deadline to be completed by.
+They also have a date time to be completed by.

+The format of deadline should be ‘YYYY-MM-DD HH:MM’

 Example of usage: `deadline [task description] /by [date time]`

 ### `event` - Creates a Event task for Cleese to track

 Event tasks can be marked and unmarked.
-They also have a time they are scheduled at.
+They also have a date time they are scheduled at.

+The format of deadline should be ‘YYYY-MM-DD HH:MM’

 Example of usage: `event [task description] /at [date time]`